 The Canadian Association of Social Work Education (CASWE) requires the School of Social Work to have in place procedures for assessing the suitability of their students for professional practice.
 St. Thomas University has developed the following policy to be invoked when there are concerns related to a student's professional suitability.

 1. Scope and Purpose

-1.1 All students in the Bachelor of Social Work program are expected to demonstrate attitudes, values, and conduct that are consistent with the Canadian Association of Social Workers' (CASW) and the New Brunswick Association of Social Workers' (NBASW) Codes of Ethics during classroom participation, through written assignments, in presentations, and in field contexts.
+1.1 All students in the Bachelor of Social Work program are expected to demonstrate attitudes, values, and conduct that are consistent with the Canadian Association of

 SCHOOL OF SOCIAL WORK